danibishop/danibishop.github.io/index.md

 ---
 layout: page
-title: Dani Ramírez - Software Consultant
+title: Dani Ramírez
 ---

-# I help software teams to succeed
+# I help software teams to succeed and all people to love software

 > tl;dr: Almost 20 years of software development experience focused on team work, dev experience and simplicity.
 Encouraging proactivity and self-management.
+You are tired of software and that is OK.
+Let me help you.

 ![Dani Ramirez](/assets/img/header.jpg)